Replay review in gridiron football: NCAA football

 Once per game, each head coach may also call a timeout and challenge the ruling on the previous play before the next play starts.
 A coach must have at least one timeout remaining in order to challenge (teams receive three timeouts per half).
 If the challenge is successful and the on-field ruling is overturned, the team keeps its timeout and is allowed only one more challenge.
 If unsuccessful, the team loses its timeout and is allowed no more challenges.

-After reviewing the play from available video angles, the Replay Official decides if the call should be upheld or overturned.
-If the call is overturned, the Replay Official provides the proper information to restart the play, such as the team in possession, the yard line where the ball should be placed, the correct down and distance, and the correct time on the stadium clock.
-Should there have been an official score change, the score will be changed again, resulting in the original score.
+After reviewing the play from available video angles, the replay official decides if the call should be upheld or overturned.
+If the call is overturned, the replay official provides the information to restart the play, such as the team in possession, the yard line where the ball should be placed, the correct down and distance, and the correct time on the stadium clock.
+If an overturned call nullifies a scoring play, the score is changed back.

+Beginning in 2025, NCAA referees making announcements regarding replay decisions may now only say that a ruling has been "upheld" or "overturned".
+Previously, officials would say whether a ruling was "confirmed" (meaning indisputable video evidence supported the initial call), "stands" (meaning the replay footage could not provide adequate proof to overturn the on-field call), or "reversed/overturned".